-- 3.0.1 All of the policies in this DPD will be implemented through the Council's Development Management activities.
-This includes pre-application advice and discussions, the making of decisions on planning applications and the operation of its compliance functions to ensure planning control is properly enforced. - 3.0.2 All of those parties who are consulted by the Council on individual planning applications will also be able to use the policies in formulating their own comments. - 3.0.3 It is important to note that all planning applications received by the Council are determined in the light of policies contained in the various documents that make up the Peterborough Local Development Framework, and other factors that are considered to be material, including statements of national planning policy.
+- 3.0.1 To assist in implementation of this Plaining Policies DPD and the Core Strategy, the Council intends to prepare SPDs on the following: - Amenity Provision in Residential Development this SPD will outline the level of amenity provision that will be expected in new residential development.
+Internal and external areas will be discussed and the level of provision provided may include minimum room sizes, circulation space, future adaptation and garden space. - 2.
+Shop Fronts well designed shop fronts can make a substantial and positive contribution to visual interest of an area if they are sympathetically designed.
+The SPD will provide guidance on shop frontages in all areas of the city but particular attention will be paid to design of shop fronts in conservation areas, on listed buildings and where the shop front would straddle buildings of different design. - 3.
+Flood and Water Management this SPD will provide further guidance on implementation of Core Strategy policy CS22 and policy PP14 of this Planning Policies DPD. - 4.
+Possible future SPDs a Developer Contributions SPD could be produced in parallel with the Council's Community Infrastructure Levy Charging Schedule, to provide guidance on the way in which the Council will seek planning obligations from developments or for site-specific mitigation measures which are outside the scope of the levy.
+Other SPDs may be prepared if a particular need is identified. - 3.0.2 All of the policies in this DPD will be implemented through the Council's Development Management activities.
+This includes pre-application advice and discussions, the making of decisions on planning applications and the operation of its compliance functions to ensure planning control is properly enforced. - 3.0.3 All of those parties who are consulted by the Council on individual planning applications will also be able to use the policies in formulating their own comments. - 3.0.4 It is important to note that all planning applications received by the Council are determined in the light of policies contained in the various documents that make up the Peterborough Local Development Framework, and other factors that are considered to be material, including statements of national planning policy.
 Merely satisfying the requirements of one specific policy in this DPD, even if it expresses a presumption in favour of a development which complies with that policy, is not in itself sufficient to secure planning permission.
 Development proposals will be assessed against all relevant policies in the DPD.
 Furthermore, nothing in this DPD, however expressed, fetters the discretion of the Council to make a decision which may appear to be contrary to the DPD, having taken into account other material considerations.